MingheJiang/portfolio/_projects/project-2.md

     [takephoto_right.py](https://github.com/MingheJiang/baxter_drawing/blob/master/takephoto_right/takephoto_right.py)

 	>>This file firstly let the right camera find the content in the paper.
-Then after taking picture of the content and appling image processing on it, its pixels converted into x,y locations in Baxter workspace finally.
+Then after taking a picture of the content and appling image processing on it, its pixels converted into x,y locations in Baxter workspace finally.

     [setup.dat](https://github.com/MingheJiang/baxter_drawing/blob/master/drawing_left/setup.dat)

 	>>Setup right arm and distance.

 * #### In Package (drawing_left):